Symplectic toric stratified spaces with isolated singularities: Singular symplectic toric cones

 \section{Singular symplectic toric cones}

 Symplectic toric stratified spaces with isolated singularities are symplectic toric manifolds except on a discrete set of isolated singularities fixed by the torus $G$.
-These singularities have neighborhoods modeled by neighborhoods of $-\infty$ of singular symplectic toric cones.
+These singularities have neighborhoods modeled by neighborhoods of $-\infty$ of {\em singular symplectic toric cones:} stratified spaces with exactly one singularity that are conical both in the topological sense as well as the symplectic sense.
 We will make this precise with a series of definitions.